If I told you that your job, your family, your house, and everything you did followed a guideline of life, would you believe me?

 Not sure I would believe me either.
 When you start to work at a new company you may, or may not, receive guidelines.
 They may be disguised as a company manual or in a wiki but they should exist and you should read them.
 You may learn much about your new company or you may choose to not read it at all.
 The company of course has a checklist they gave you the manual or a link to it.
 The company may even have you agree that you read it.
 But did you really read it?
 Will it help guide you in your job or your new role?
 Or do you ignore it and move along because you can not be bothered?

-The laws were provided for a sense of holiness to Israel.
+The laws provided for a sense of holiness in Israel.
 In doing so, they became both an albatross to some and a spiritually uplifting legacy to others.

-People who look at the Kosher laws and think, it is so much easier, guidelines to limit the choices to one view, helps answer a choice for another.
+People who look at the Kosher laws and think, it is so much easier, guidelines to limit the choices to one view, help answer a choice for another.
 Making decisions is hard.
 Sometimes too hard.
-The Torah has laid out a way that we can follow in our own directions, if we know what path we have chosen.
-For many this is the easy way out, no doubts, no guesses, no worries, no lies, just the guidelines to steer you in the right direction.
+The Torah has laid out a way that we can follow in our own directions if we know what path we have chosen.
+For many, this is the easy way out, no doubts, no guesses, no worries, no lies, just the guidelines to steer you in the right direction.

-Hopefully your company has chosen to help you in your travels and provided you guidelines that make it easier for you to get your job done and you have followed these guidelines.
+Hopefully, your company has chosen to help you in your travels and provide you with guidelines that make it easier for you to get your job done and you have followed these guidelines.

 Parsha Shemini in the book of Vayikra 9:1 - 11:47